-If the FDA determines that a PMA is complete, the FDA accepts the application and begins an in-depth review of the submitted information.
-The FDA, by statute and regulation, has 180 days to review an accepted PMA application, although the review and response activities generally occur over a significantly longer period of time, typically one year, and can take up to several years.
-During this review period, the FDA may request additional information or clarification of information already provided.
-Also during the review period, an advisory panel of experts from outside the FDA may be convened to review and evaluate the application and provide recommendations to the FDA as to the approvability of the device.
-In addition, the FDA will conduct a pre-approval inspection of the PMA sponsor and contract manufacturer facilities, where applicable, to evaluate compliance with the Quality System Regulation.
-Under the Medical Device User Fee and Modernization Act of 2002, the fee to submit a PMA can be up to \$258,520 per PMA, however, we qualify for a small business exemption and, therefore, the fee for our first PMA submission will be waived.
-If the FDA's evaluation of the PMA is favorable, the PMA is approved, and the device may be marketed in the United States.
-The FDA may approve the PMA with post-approval conditions intended to ensure the safety and effectiveness of the device.
+Our Maestro Rechargeable System is an implanted device that required premarket approval from the FDA to market in the United States.
+The FDA approved the Maestro Rechargeable System on January 14, 2015 with post-approval conditions intended to ensure the safety and effectiveness of the device.
 Failure to comply with the conditions of approval can result in material adverse enforcement action, including the loss or withdrawal of the approval.
-Even after approval of a PMA, new PMAs or supplemental PMAs are required for significant modifications to the manufacturing process, labeling, use and design of a device that is approved through the premarket approval process.
+Even after approval of the PMA, new PMAs or supplemental PMAs will be required for significant modifications to the manufacturing process, labeling, use and design of a device that is approved through the premarket approval process.
 Premarket approval supplements often require submission of the same type of information as a PMA except that the supplement is limited to information needed to support any changes from the device covered by the original PMA.
 In addition, holders of an approved PMA are required to submit annual reports to the FDA that include relevant information on the continued use of the device.